julianencisoizquierdo/NLP_Python_disaster_tweets/README.md

-# NNP Disaster Tweets
+# NLP Disaster Tweets

 ## Content of the project
-This project uses machine learning to predicts the Tweets that are about real disasters and the ones that are not.
+This project (still a WIP!) uses machine learning to predict the Tweets that are about real disasters and the ones that are not.
 More details can be found in Kaggle's website: https://www.kaggle.com/competitions/titanic

 ## Instructions